MicrosoftDocs/visualstudio-docs/docs/ide/how-to-add-or-remove-imported-namespaces-visual-basic.md

 3. In the **Imported Namespaces** list, clear the check box for the namespace that you wish to remove.

 ## User imports
  User imports allow you to import a specific class within a namespace rather than the entire namespace.
-For example, your application might have an import for the `Systems.Diagnostics` namespace, but the only class within that namespace that you are interested in is the `Debug` class.
-You can define `System.Diagnostics.Debug` as a user import, and then remove the import for `System.Diagnostics`.
+For example, your application might have an import for the <xref:Systems.Diagnostics> namespace, but the only class within that namespace that you are interested in is the `Debug` class.
+You can define <xref:System.Diagnostics.Debug> as a user import, and then remove the import for <xref:System.Diagnostics>.

- If you later change you mind and decide that was really the `EventLog` class that you needed, you could enter `System.Diagnostics.EventLog` as a user import and overwrite `System.Diagnostics.Debug` using the update functionality.
+ If you later change you mind and decide that was really the `EventLog` class that you needed, you could enter <xref:System.Diagnostics.EventLog> as a user import and overwrite <xref:System.Diagnostics.Debug> using the update functionality.

 ### To add a user import